-As at 31 December 2012, the Group had 5,321 employees (2011: 5,814 employees).
-Employees are remunerated on basis of their individual performance and prevailing industry practices.
+As at 31 December 2013, the Group had 4,858 employees (2012: 5,321 employees).
+Employees are remunerated on basis of their individual performance and prevailing industry practice.
 Compensation policies and remuneration packages of the employees are reviewed at least once a year.
-In addition to basic salary, medical benefits, provident fund and performance-related bonuses may also be awarded to the employees.
-The Company has also adopted a Pre-IPO Share Option Scheme to recognize the contributions of and as retention incentive to the executive directors, certain management staff and selected long service employees of the Group.
+In addition to basic salary, medical benefits, provident fund and